LiamMry/LiamMry.github.io/index.md

 ## Research in motion

-My work sits at the intersection of two questions: *how do diffusion models represent uncertainty over images*, and *how can that representation be exploited when only partial measurements are available?* The demos below are direct illustrations of these questions.
+My work sits at the intersection of two questions: *how do diffusion models represent uncertainty over signals and images*, and *how can that representation be exploited when only partial measurements are available?* The demos below are direct illustrations of these questions.

 ### Demo 1 — What diffusion models actually do

 A diffusion model learns to reverse a noise process: starting from pure Gaussian noise, it iteratively denoises toward samples from the data distribution.
 The key ingredient is the **score function** ∇ log p<sub>σ</sub>(x), the gradient of the log-density at noise level σ.
 The visualiser below runs annealed Langevin dynamics on a 2D mixture of Gaussians, showing how particles follow the score field as σ decreases from large (blurry, uninformative) to small (sharp, concentrated on the modes).

-This is the core mechanism I study: in practice, the distribution is over *images*, the modes are *plausible reconstructions*, and the score is approximated by a neural network.
+This is the core mechanism I study: in practice, the distribution is over *signals* — a 1D waveform, a CT slice, a full volume — the modes are *plausible reconstructions*, and the score is approximated by a neural network.
+Nothing in the mechanism cares about the dimensionality of x.

 {% include diffusion_posterior_sampler_2d.html %}